burmilla/burmilla.github.io/content/docs/installation/cloud/aliyun.md

 ![BurmillaOS on Aliyun 2](/images/BurmillaOS_aliyun2.jpg)

-After the instance is successfully started, we can login with the `burmilla` user via SSH.
+After the instance is successfully started, we can login with the `rancher` user via SSH.